 It’s the latest Android phone from the Chinese brand to outmaneuver its top-shelf competition, offering similarly high-end power and features, but at a consumer-friendly lower price.
 OnePlus has done it again.
-But brace yourselves, long-time fans: this new model is more expensive than last year’s OnePlus 6T and its newest competition, the Honor 20 Pro.
-If you're looking for a cheaper option you'll want to look at the OnePlus 7.
+But brace yourselves, long-time fans: this new model is more expensive than last year’s OnePlus 6T, and barebones upgrade OnePlus 7, and its newest competition, the Honor 20 Pro.

-What you get from the OnePlus 7 Pro in exchange for the extra money it costs is an upgrade deserving of the ‘Pro’ name.
-This smartphone’s immersive 6.67-inch screen challenges Samsung’s display crown by ditching the ugly bezel outline and gaining a 90Hz refresh rate for a more fluid gaming and even scrolling experience.
+What you get from the OnePlus 7 Pro in exchange for the extra money is an upgrade deserving of the ‘Pro’ name.
+This smartphone has an immersive 6.67-inch screen that challenges Samsung’s display crown by ditching the ugly bezel outline and gaining a 90Hz refresh rate for a more fluid gaming and even scrolling experience.

 Underneath the HDR10+ screen are Qualcomm’s top-of-the-line Snapdragon 855 chipset, a hefty 4,000mAh battery that powered us through a day (but not any longer than that), and up to 256GB of storage and 12GB of RAM – that latter spec is actually more than you need from a phone, so the 8GB version is just fine.

 The OnePlus 7 Pro triple-lens rear camera array is spearheaded by a 48MP sensor, new 3x telephoto and ultra-wide lenses, and low-light-ready Nightscape mode.
-It's closer to Google Pixel 3 and Huawei P30 Pro quality, but not the best camera phone, and its telephoto lens is really a 2.2x optical zoom with some cropping, according to Reddit sleuths.
-A new software update promises improvements, so we'll continue to test out the perfectly good, but not flawless OnePlus 7 Pro camera.
+It's closer to Google Pixel 3 and Huawei P30 Pro quality, but not the best camera phone.
+The OnePlus 7 Pro has already had software updates focusing on improving the camera, and we're continuing to test out the differences.

-On the downside, once again there’s no 3.5mm headphone jack, microSD card slot or wireless charging, which will be a headache for some.
-But the 7 Pro does offer the fastest charging rates we’ve ever tested thanks to the included (and oversized) Warp Charge 30 adapter, while there’s also a new stereo speaker system.
+Missing OnePlus 7 Pro features include a 3.5mm headphone jack, microSD card slot and wireless charging, which will be a headache but not a deal break for some folks.
+Good news, it offers the fastest charging rates we’ve tested via an included oversized Warp Charge 30 adapter, while there’s also a new stereo speaker system.